 Install an SSL Certificate

 Initially, SSL or Secure Sockets Layer certificates were only required for sites using certain types of transactions.
 For example, a site where you might transmit credit card or other personal information.
-SSL encrypts data so that it’s not broadcast in plain text that would be easier for hackers to intercept and use.
+Wildcard SSL certificate can encrypt data so that it’s not broadcast in plain text that would be easier for hackers to intercept and use.
 Such a site like this Airbnb turnaround cleaning service for customers has a strong SSL lock.
 Most experts now recommend it be installed on all sites, and particularly on login pages.
 Whether you have this installed is immediately visible when someone goes to your site, say as a result of pay per click advertising.
 Having it will give customers added confidence in your website.

 It’s also not a bad idea to perform periodic security scans.
 There are free programs on the Internet that can do this, or you can hire a security expert for a more in-depth examination of your website’s vulnerabilities.